-The iTunes Music Store is off to a strong start, and though it may be too early to tell how much it will boost Apple’s profits in the long run, Charles Wolf, an analyst at Needham and Co., likes the early signs, according to
+The iTunes Music Store is off to a strong start, and though it may be too early to tell how much it will boost Apple’s profits in the long run, Charles Wolf, an analyst at Needham and Co., likes the early signs, according to a Forbes article.

 For example, in the previous quarter Apple sold 304,000 iPods, up from Street estimates of 75,000.
 Wolf estimates iPods could account for US$274 million in revenue in fiscal 2003 — or 5 percent of sales, Forbes reports.
 And, of course, the upcoming Windows version of the iTunes Music Store is expected to contribute significantly to the company’s bottom line.